cqlsh CLI for YCQL

 [cqlsh 5.0.1 | Cassandra 3.8 | CQL spec 3.4.2 | Native protocol v4]

-Prints the IP address and port of the YB-TServer node that
+Prints the IP address and port of the YB-TServer service that

 cqlsh is connected to in addition to the cluster name.
 Example: